 What Is the Best Way to Weld Stainless Steel – Beginners Guide

-Over the years I’ve welded all sorts of stuff from regular mild steel, aluminum, galvanized, to stainless steel.
-When it comes to welding different types of steel especially stainless steel you need to understand the properties of the metal before you can just start welding it.
+Over the years I’ve welded all sorts of stuff from regular mild steel, aluminum, and galvanized, to stainless steel.
+When it comes to welding different types of steel, especially stainless steel you need to understand the properties of the metal before you can just start welding it.
 So what is the best way to weld stainless steel?

 MIG or GMAW is the best way to weld stainless steel.
 To do this you will need to use a stainless steel wire and stainless trimix shielding gas.
 When welding, keep your liner straight and clamp your project to prevent the metal from warping.
 Tack the stainless first to keep things in place before laying your final weld.